-Are you feeling inspired by the successes of Team GB at Rio this year?
+Are you feeling inspired by the successes of Team GB at Rio last year?
 Many of the gold medal winning athletes in the GB Rowing team learnt to row at university.
 With a world class facility in Oriam and excellent coaching, anyone can make it.
 If you're coming to Heriot Watt this year and want to try out rowing, or if you want to continue the sport, then come along and see us at the sports fair.
 If you would like to enquire further about rowing, please message us on our Facebook page (see the icon below).

 So it's that time of year again.
 We have four taster sessions coming up, time and dates can all be found on our sign up page.

 We also have a Facebook group for all our prospective athletes to join, this is where we'll be posting all our information and updates regarding our fresher's activities.

 Hope to see you soon!